 Noah Weiser - Staff Editor

-Noah is a second-year law student from Atlanta, Georgia.
+Noah is a third-year law student from Atlanta, Georgia.
 He graduated from Tulane University with a B.A. in History and Environmental Studies.
 He is interested in biodiversity, land use, and international environmental law.
 Outside of school, he enjoys running, yoga, puzzles, and reading.

 Noah’s Articles